ruFFaa/AgentVault/SECURITY.md

 **Alternative Method:**

-*   **Email:** If you cannot use GitHub's reporting feature, you can email your report to `security@agentvault.example.com` (***Please replace `agentvault.example.com` with the actual project domain/contact later***).
+*   **Email:** If you cannot use GitHub's reporting feature, you can email your report to `AgentVault@proton.me` .
 Use a clear subject line like "Security Vulnerability Report: AgentVault [Component Name]". **Please use this email address for vulnerability reports ONLY.** Other inquiries will not be addressed here.

 **What to Include:**